First-Class Mail vs. Marketing Mail

 - Lug all that stuff to your local Post Office (they know us well.)

 Wow.
 I’m exhausted from just writing that.
-Now that you’ve seen the tip of the iceberg of the world of postage, I do hope you’re considering giving Postalocity a try.
-It’s free to signup, there are no contracts or commitments, no minimum volumes, or monthly fees.
+Now that you’ve seen the tip of the iceberg of the world of postage and the difference between First-Class Mail vs. Marketing Mail, I do hope you’re considering giving Postalocity a try.
+It’s free to sign up, there are no contracts or commitments, no minimum volumes, or monthly fees.
 Join me, won’t you?